Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 * letter is the axis letter
 * min is the minium angle for rotary axis and minimum position in mm for prismatic axis
 * max is the maximum angle or position
 * if no min and max are set, the axis is continuous.
-This doesn't mean continuous movement, but only that it can rotate any degree
+This doesn't mean continuous movement, but only that it can rotate any degree *)
 * home is the home position in degrees or mm.
 The value can be outside min and max, the endstop can be low or high type

+*) this is the firmware setting.
+It must be physically possible also, without wires, electronics or filament hindering it.

 If An is not defined for an axis, then the M208 values are used for homing: depending in low or high end the S1 or S0 value and taking the values as limits.
 A prismatic X, Y, Z axis or A, B, C rotary axes are handled this way.
 Rotary X, Y, Z axes must be defined with An, because M208 X, Y, Z values are cartesian values, and rotary axis values are angles.